rish987/trackswitch-manuform/README.md

 ![Cut Column Probes](images/cut-column-probes.png)

-Now, I recommend getting two wads of Blu-Tac out and using them to stick all of the diodes and column probes vertically into.
+Now, I recommend getting two wads of Blu-Tack out and using them to stick all of the diodes and column probes vertically into.
 This will make it easy to pick them up with pliers for the soldering step (I will spare you from a photograph of this since the sight of it evokes visceral disgust).